 Becoming a trauma-informed individual, organization, and society lowers stress levels and the risk of disease stress while supporting global well-being and promoting healing.

-With this in mind, McLean Hospital’s Institute for Trauma-Informed Systems Change is collaborating with national and international experts in neuroscience, trauma, and trauma-informed practices to offer 12 hours of training in trauma-informed practices and approaches, brain development, neuroscience of fear and trauma, and trauma-informed systems change.
+In collaboration with national and international experts in neuroscience, trauma, and trauma-informed practices this course includes 12 hours of training in trauma-informed practices and approaches, brain development, neuroscience of fear and trauma, and trauma-informed systems change.